Kappa Sigma fraternity suspended after sexual assault allegation, school officials say

 FRESNO, Calif.
-(KSEE/KGPE) –Kappa Sigma fraternity has been placed on interim suspension on Thursday after sexual assault allegations, according to the university.
+(KGPE) –Kappa Sigma fraternity has been placed on interim suspension on Thursday after sexual assault allegations, according to the university.

 The Fresno Police Department is investigating the alleged incident.